radwanzoubi1/EVAN/README.md

+Here’s the updated README with placeholders for your image links in the samples section:

+---

 # EVAN - Emergency Vehicle Assistance Network

 EVAN is an innovative mobile application designed to provide seamless roadside assistance to drivers encountering emergencies.
 Whether it's a flat tire, dead battery, or running out of fuel, EVAN ensures help is just a few taps away.
 Developed as a final-year project by a team of Computer Science students at Yarmouk University, EVAN combines user-centric design with cutting-edge technology to deliver reliable support for drivers worldwide.

 EVAN is a dual-application platform designed to provide seamless roadside assistance services through: